Nazeri Lajim: Final appeal

 On 19 July 2022, three days before he was due to hang, Nazeri filed another appeal to seek a stay of execution, but the High Court dismissed his application the next day.

 On 21 July 2022, the eve of his execution, Nazeri submitted his final appeal to the Court of Appeal in a last-minute bid to escape the gallows.
 Nazeri, who represented himself via a video-link in Zoom, requested a deferment of between one and two weeks to allow him to engage legal representation.
 He also sought a court order that his capital charge was "arbitrarily imposed" and it thus violated his constitutional rights, and also sought a stay of execution pending court proceedings.
 He also argued his prosecution was unconstitutional by citing several cases of other offenders initially charged with importing drugs above the capital threshold, but later convicted of non-capital charges.
 He also added that some of his siblings and relatives had not visited him for the final time and he needed a bit more time.
-Senior State Counsel Anandan Bala and State Counsels Chan Yi Cheng and Rimplejit Kaur argued that Nazeri's appeal was unmeritorious and it was an example of "drip-feeding" applications to prevent the law from taking its course, and stated that it was flawed for Nazeri to argue that all the offenders who trafficked various quantities of drugs that were below and above the capital threshold should be given the same treatment.
+Senior State Counsel Anandan Bala and State Counsels Chan Yi Cheng and Rimplejit Kaur argued that there was no merit to Nazeri's appeal and it was an example of "drip-feeding" applications to prevent the law from taking its course, and stated that it was flawed for Nazeri to argue that all offenders who trafficked various quantities of drugs that were below and above the capital threshold should be given the same treatment.